Name: Tommy Morrison

 In August 2013, Morrison's mother told a senior writer with ESPN.com that her son had full-blown AIDS.
 "He's too far gone," she said.
 "He's in the end stages.
 That's it."

 Tommy Morrison died on September 1, 2013 at a hospital in Omaha, Nebraska.
-According to his death certificate, he died from cardiac arrest stemming from a blood infection known as Pseudomonas Aeruginosa Septicemia.
-There was no mention of AIDS.
-An autopsy was not performed and his body was cremated.
+According to his death certificate, he died from cardiac arrest stemming from a blood infection known as Pseudomonas Aeruginosa Septicemia, which is a common cause of morbidity and mortality in HIV-infected patients.

 "Cayton's Corner Attracts Rising Heavyweight Puncher" by Phil Berger, New York Times, May 3, 1989